-- Section 2 contains the common requirements for all that wish to prequalify to deliver ancillary services. - Sections 3 8 are the technical requirements and test sequences for each specific product in DK1 & DK2. - Section 9 additional requirements for prequalification of aggregated portfolios and fluctuation consumption & production are described. - Section 10 are the requirements for the measurement systems. - Section 11 describes the auditing of provisions. - Section 12 is an appendix mostly containing configurations for aFRR controllers and a list of needed signals.
+- Section 2 is an overview of the prequalification process. - Section 3 contains the common requirements for all that wish to prequalify to deliver ancillary services. - Sections 4 9 are the technical requirements and test sequences for each specific product in DK1 & DK2. - Section 10 contains additional requirements for prequalification of aggregated portfolios and fluctuation consumption & production. - Section 11 are the requirements for the measurement systems. - Section 12 describes the auditing of provisions. - Section 13 is an appendix mostly containing configurations for aFRR controllers and a list of needed signals.